ETdoFresh/DiscordSummarizer/README.md

 # Discord Channel Summarizer

-A web application that provides summaries of Discord channel messages.
+A web application that provides AI-powered summaries of Discord channel messages using OpenRouter's API.
 The app stores summaries locally and maintains a history of previous summaries.

 ## Features

-- Fetch and summarize Discord channel messages
+- AI-powered summarization of Discord channel messages
-- Group messages by day
+- Group messages by day with detailed statistics
 - Show message counts and unique users
-- Identify most active users
+- Identify most active users and key discussion topics
-- Find top discussion topics
 - Store summary history using localStorage
 - Discord-like dark theme UI